mkellsy/rpi-case-model/RPI-ASSEMBLY.md

 ![](https://github.com/mkellsy/rpi-case-model/raw/master/DIAGRAMS/RPI-STEP-1.PNG)

 1. Allign the board to the 4 raisers on the RPI-BOTTOM.
 2. Attach using 4 #4-40 x 1/4 stainless socket head cap screws.
-(RPI 3 version only)
+(RPI 3 Version Only)

   > #4-40 taps are hard to find.
 These screws will need to be self tapped.